Real-time gravitational-wave science with neural posterior estimation

 where $p(d)$ is a normalizing factor called the evidence.
 The posterior gives our belief about the source parameters, given the observed data.

 The task of inference is to characterize the posterior by drawing \emph{samples} from it.
 This can be accomplished with stochastic algorithms like Markov chain Monte Carlo (MCMC).
-The LVC have developed software tools such as LALInference~\cite{Veitch:2014wba} and Bilby~\cite{Ashton:2018jfp,Romero-Shaw:2020owr} to carry this out.
-However, these algorithms are computationally expensive as they require many likelihood evaluations for each independent sample point $\theta\sim p(\theta|d)$, and each likelihood requires a waveform simulation.
+The LVC have developed software tools such as LALInference~\cite{Veitch:2014wba} and Bilby~\cite{Ashton:2018jfp,Romero-Shaw:2020owr,Speagle_2020} to carry this out.
+However, these algorithms are computationally expensive as they require many likelihood evaluations for each independent posterior sample $\theta\sim p(\theta|d)$, and each likelihood requires a waveform simulation.
 An analysis producing $\sim 10^4$ independent samples typically requires millions of waveform evaluations and a total inference time of hours to months, depending on the signal duration and waveform model.
 More physically-realistic waveform models~\cite{Ossokine:2020kjp} are also more costly, so carrying out inference for all events with the best models is an enormous computational effort.
-When rapid results are desired---for alerts to trigger electromagnetic follow-up of transient phenomena~\cite{GBM:2017lvd}, or when processing large numbers of events---accuracy usually has to be traded off for speed, by using either fast models or specialized inference algorithms~\cite{Singer:2015ema,Lange:2018pyp}.
+When rapid results are desired---for alerts to trigger electromagnetic follow-up of transient phenomena~\cite{GBM:2017lvd}, or when processing large numbers of events---accuracy usually has to be traded off for speed, by restricting to a limited set of fast models~\cite{Pratten:2020fqn,Pratten:2020ceb} or specialized inference algorithms~\cite{Singer:2015ema,Lange:2018pyp,Cornish:2021wxy}.

 In this Letter, we describe an alternative approach to gravitational-wave inference which delivers both dramatically reduced analysis time \emph{and} high accuracy, in stark contrast to the trade-off intrinsic to standard algorithms.
 The basic idea is to produce a large number of simulated data sets (with associated parameters), and use these to train a type of neural network known as a \emph{normalizing flow} to approximate the posterior.
 The trained network can then generate new posterior samples extremely quickly once a detection is made.
 This bypasses the need to generate waveforms at inference time, thereby \emph{amortizing} the expensive training costs over all future detections.
 The general approach of building such ``surrogate'' inverse models is called \emph{neural posterior estimation} (NPE)~\cite{papamakarios2016fast,lueckmann2017flexible,greenberg2019automatic}, and is beginning to see application in several scientific domains~\cite{Cranmer:2019eaq}.
 When applied to gravitational waves, with all of the optimizations we describe, we call the method \emph{Deep INference for Gravitational-wave Observations}, or \emph{DINGO}.